davidpettersson/palindrome/documentation/source/ad/index.rst

     client of for the message API.

 Palindrome
-    Palindrome is the application itself.
+    Palindrome is the name of the solution itself.
 It consists of a Django project and is responsible for setting the context for the actual web service application.
 It uses Django's session management for clients, API routing and database connection management.
+It holds the application Minim.

 Minim
     Minim is the actual application.
-It is a typical Django application, and it consists of a number of interaction points with the framework, as well as the actual logic for palindrome management.
+It is a typical Django application, and it consists of a number of interaction points with the framework, as well as the actual logic for palindrome checks.
 The data model is represented in ``models.py``, the palindrome checking functionality is in ``palindrome.py``, the view interactions are in ``views.py`` and so on.